groonga/groonga/doc/source/reference/commands/status.rst

    * - ``features``
      - .. versionadded:: 10.0.1

-       The list of features that Groonga has and whether they are enabled or not.
+       The list of Groonga's features and status(enabled or disabled).
      - .. code-block::

           {